 Route 18 McAlmont

-To provide a more direct and therefore shorter travel time for riders, METRO staff recommends modifying Route 18 McAlmont to operate bidirectionally along Broadway between Main Street and Glenview Lane to provide more transit access to areas north of Broadway; to no longer deviate to Sam Evans Drive and to no longer deviate to one-way service and Sunday-only service.
+To provide a more direct and therefore shorter travel time for riders, Route 18 will be streamlined and operate bidirectionally along Broadway between Main Street and Glenview Lane.
+This will provide more transit access to areas north of Broadway.
+Route 18 will also no longer deviate to Sam Evans Drive.
+The rest of the alignment will be streamlined to reduce one-way and Sunday-only service.
+Two separate METRO Connect zones will replace service on Sam Evans Dr. and Eureka Garden, respectively.

 Map of Approved North Little Rock Route 10-13-18 Areas